Svendolin/All-about-AJAX-and-Node.js/readme.md

 _**What is an API?**_

 * API is the acronym for Application Programming Interface ("Programmierschnittstelle"), which is a software intermediary that allows two applications to talk to each other.
-Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you're using an API.
+Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you're using an API (an external Server).
 * EXAMPLES AT: 01_Week_FetchAndAPI

 _**What is JSON()?**_

-* Json is a data structure to be able to read out the content
+* Json is a data format to be able to read out the content and save the data
+* To load and save the data from the API or save configurations: you are doing that as a JSON-Format!

 _**How does it look like to ASYNC a function, FETCH an API and read the content with JSON() ?**_